 A driver who decides to drive when they’re drowsy or fatigued is negligent.
 If they cause a car accident, they have to be held accountable for the injuries, costs, and suffering they cause.

-Through an insurance claim or personal injury lawsuit, victims of Albuquerque drowsy driving accidents might be able to recover economic damages and non-economic damages for:
+Through an insurance claim or personal injury lawsuit, victims of Albuquerque drowsy driving accidents might be able to recover economic damages and non-economic damages with help from an injury lawyer in Albuquerque for:

 - Medical bills